danroc/htp/README.md

 Where:

 - _(t₂ - t₀)_ is an estimation of the round-trip time (RTT).

-  - We suppose that both the request and the response take half-RTT to go from the sender to the receiver.

 - _- θ_ converts from local to remote time.